Draymond reinstated by NBA following 12-game suspension

 — NBA Communications (@NBAPR) January 6, 2024

-ESPN's Adrian Wojnarowski reported shortly after that Green is expected to need at least a week to ramp up before returning to the court for the Warriors and that the veteran forward is expected to be with the team for Sunday's game against the Toronto Raptors at Chase Center.
+ESPN's Adrian Wojnarowski reported shortly after, citing sources, that Green is expected to need approximately a week to ramp up before returning to the court for the Warriors and that the veteran forward is expected to be with the team for Sunday's game against the Toronto Raptors at Chase Center.

 Green is expected to be with the Warriors on Sunday for the time since his suspension started in mid-December, sources said. https://t.co/zBTSSdVcsH